Feet from the finish line: Andover man dies after being struck by lightning

 WICHITA, Kan.
-(KSNW)- An Andover man died after he was struck by lightning while running the FlatRock 50k on Saturday (Sept.
-28) in Independence, Kansas.
+(KSNW) – An Andover man died after he was struck by lightning while running the FlatRock 50k on Saturday in Independence, Kansas.

 Race officials said Thomas Stanley was just feet away from the finish line when he was struck by lightning.
 He died from his injuries.